qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - where is my calendar
 - where is the calendar
 - there is no calendar
-- it seems that calendar invites accepted through edison mail are not added to my calendar is there something i need to do for them to show up in my calendar in us edit
+- it seems that calendar invites accepted through edison mail are not added to my calendar is there something i need to do for them to show up in my calendar
-- why is there no calendar on this email tbsp
+- why is there no calendar on this email app
 - i there is no calendar

 ## intent:email_block